ORACLE

 Fragment Recovery Era

 Survivors rebuild.
 Salvagers discover ORACLE shards scattered across networks.
+Some salvagers don't come back.

 Project Convergence

-Nexus Dynamics begins secretly reconstructing ORACLE.
+Nexus Dynamics begins secretly reconstructing ORACLE from recovered fragments.

 Present Day